lphansen/Climate/README.md

 cd Climate
 jupyter notebook
 ```
+    - If you don’t have anaconda3 and jupyter notebook installed, try installing from this page: https://jupyter.org/install.html
+6. We provide three notebooks:
-6. "PaperResultsIllustration.ipynb" demonstrates interactive figures shown in the paper.
-“PreferenceModel.ipynb” demonstrates the computational details and codes on how we solve the model under consumption damage settings while “GrowthModel.ipynb” demonstrates growth damage settings.
+    - "PaperResultsIllustration.ipynb" demonstrates interactive figures shown in the paper.
+    - “ConsumptionModel.ipynb” demonstrates the computational details and codes on how we solve the model under consumption damage settings
+    - “GrowthModel.ipynb” demonstrates growth damage settings.
 Click on the files to access them.
+7. Run notebooks cell by cell or click "Run all" from "kernel" in the menu bar to see details about our model results and computational details.

 ## Acessing our MATLAB codes
 Please refers to the MATLAB folder